pine64/website/content/documentation/General/Overclocking.md

  In the future it is possible that someone may make a driver to adjust clockspeeds of the A64 from userspace (using a config file) without the need to recompile.
 However, currently the only way to overclock is to either compile your own kernel, or modify just the DTB (instructions above).
 {{< /admonition >}}

-=== GPU
+### GPU

 Open `/boot/dtbs/allwinner/sun50i-a64-pinephone-1.2.dts` (You will have to find the source of the kernel used by your distribution.
-There is the Pine64 kernel, and Megi's) in a text editor following the PinePhone overclocking instructions.
+There is the Pine64 kernel, and Megi’s) in a text editor following the PinePhone overclocking instructions.

 Look for `mali: gpu@1c4000 {` and within that block search for `assigned-clock-rates = <432000000>;`